Apollo-Blind/ApolloBlind/README.md

 ## 💻 Coding
 ### Configuration of Sensor PIR1

-we define a global constant for the PIR Sensor pin.
+We define a global constant for the PIR Sensor pin.
 ```cpp
 #define PIN_PIR A4
 ```